skit-ai/phone-number-entity-dataset/datasheet.md

 Q7) Are there recommended data splits (e.g., training, development/validation, testing) ?

 Ans.
 No there are no recommended data splits per se.
-This dataset should be used for testing purposes.
+This dataset is meant to be for evaluation purposes, only.

 Q8) Are there any errors, sources of noise, or redundancies in the dataset?